Gerry Kelly: Imprisonment and hunger strike

 While imprisoned in the Maze, Kelly again went on protest and made a number of escape attempts in 1977, 1982 and 1983.
 On 25 September 1983, Kelly was involved in the Maze Prison escape, the largest break-out of prisoners in Europe since World War II and in UK prison history.
-Kelly, along with 37 other republican prisoners, armed with six hand-guns, hijacked a prison meals lorry and smashed their way out of the Maze past 40 prison officers and 28 alarm systems.
+Kelly, along with 37 other republican prisoners, armed with six handguns, hijacked a prison meals lorry and smashed their way out of the Maze past 40 prison officers and 28 alarm systems.
 During the escape Kelly shot a prison officer, who attempted to foil the escape, in the head with a gun that had been smuggled into the jail.
 The officer survived.

 After the mass break-out Kelly was on the run for three years and again became involved in IRA activity in Europe.
 Whilst on the run Kelly claimed he was aided in his escape by "all kinds of people", including prominent Fianna Fáil and Fine Gael supporters in the Republic of Ireland.

 On 16 January 1986, Kelly was arrested in the Netherlands along with Brendan "Bik" McFarlane at their flat in Amsterdam.
 At the time of their arrest, cash in several currencies, maps and fake passports and the keys to a storage container holding 14 rifles, 100,000 rounds of ammunition and nitrobenzene were recovered by the Dutch police.

 On 4 December 1986, the pair were extradited from the Netherlands to the United Kingdom by RAF helicopter and were returned to the Maze prison.
-On 2 June 1989 Kelly was released in line with the extradition conditions agreed on with the Dutch authorities.
+On 2 June 1989, Kelly was released in line with the extradition conditions agreed with the Dutch authorities.